SuperBuker/CamHell/Readme.md

     55 11 * * *  bash '/pathtocamhell/hooks/start_feeder.sh' SmartEyeDBProc
     */15 * * * *  bash '/pathtocamhell/hooks/start_shodan.sh' 30000

-This setup is just an example, it might change if newer feeder or custom feeders are added to the current processing architecture.
+This setup is just an example, it might change if newer or custom feeders are added to the current processing architecture.

 ## Start
 For starting the platform just execute: